Skip to content

 How to Properly Prepare Tempeh

-When cooking tempeh, it is vital to soak it in boiling water first, then drain and rinse.
+When cooking this Thai basil tempeh, it is vital to soak it in boiling water first, then drain and rinse.
 Since tempeh is a fermented food, it is slightly acidic.
-To neutralize the sour flavor of tempeh and make it more pleasant tasting, you have to boil/soak it and then rinse it before using it.
+To neutralize the sour flavor of tempeh and make it more pleasant to taste, you have to boil/soak it and then rinse it before using it.

 So What is Tempeh?